Managing medicines: Formularies

 6. A formulary makes it clear to everyone that all the medicines approved by NICE are available for local patients.

-There are further advantages if your Trust has a joint formulary with primary care because local GPs are encouraged to use the same medicines as their colleagues in hospital, and vice versa.
-This means that the hospital should automatically have these medicines available if a patient is admitted to hospital.
+There are further advantages if your trust has a joint formulary with primary care and other neighbouring trusts because it encourages all local prescribers to use the same medicines.
+This means that any hospital in the local area should automatically have these medicines available if a patient is admitted to hospital.

 NICE have produced guidelines on developing and updating local formularies.
-These say that all organisations should publish their formulary online and all other information relevant to it, so most hospitals publish their formulary on the Trust's website but some may print a paper copy too.
+These say that all organisations should publish their formulary online and all other information relevant to it.
+Check your trust’s website as most will have their local formulary, or a link to it, published there.
+Otherwise you may find it on your local integrated care board website.

-• Find out where your hospital’s formulary is published, and become familiar with the way it is organised.
+• Find out where your local formulary is published, and become familiar with the way it is organised.

-• Is it a joint formulary with primary care?
+• Is it a joint formulary with other organisations in the local area?

-• Do you have a RAG rating system and what do the different colours mean?
+• Do you have a colour rating system and what do the different colours mean?

 • Can any pharmacist authorise the supply of a non-formulary medicine for a patient?
 How is this done in your hospital?